-Brought up in Australia, India, and an Ashram in Upstate New York, quirky, kind-eyed, free-spirit Ambika Conroy stocks a well-curated collection of vintage apparel at her storefront, Ambika Boutique.
-She sells her own clothing too (hats, gloves, even bikinis) made out of Angora rabbit fur sheared from bunnies she raises herself on 103-acre Mama Mountain Farm filled with mini pigs, chickens, ducks, cats, and dogs that also hosts guests — digs are in a cute camper van where Conroy and her husband first stayed after buying the property at auction.
+Brought up in Australia, India, and an ashram in Upstate New York, quirky, kind-eyed, free-spirit Ambika Conroy stocks a well-curated collection of vintage apparel at Ambika Boutique.
+She also sells her own clothing (hats, gloves, even bikinis) made from Angora rabbit fur sheared from bunnies she raises herself on 103-acre Mama Mountain Farm, which is filled with miniature pigs, chickens, ducks, cats, and dogs.
+They also hosts guests in a cute camper van where Conroy and her husband first stayed after buying the property at auction.

 Josh Druckman: Town Innkeeper